 Tribe Hotel is a more affordable choice filled with plenty of luxurious details, a place where old Africa and modern comfort come together.
 Perfectly located next to the Maasai market, it also offers a heated pool and luxurious rooms and suites.

-If you want more nature and less city noise, the 5-star Hemingways Nairobi is a boutique hotel with a spa, large swimming pool, and exquisite views of the Ngong Hills.
+If you want more nature and less city noise, the 5-star Hemingways Nairobi is a boutique hotel with a spa, a large swimming pool, and exquisite views of the Ngong Hills.

 Visiting Nairobi on a budget?